matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-4. Use text below to create a metadata.json file or click the link to [create your file online](https://jsoneditoronline.org/#left=cloud.6087b20f97bb4b06b2fb357c5c682c46).
+4. Use the text below to create a metadata.json file or click the link to [create your file online](https://jsoneditoronline.org/#left=cloud.6087b20f97bb4b06b2fb357c5c682c46).
 ```
   {
   "name": "Your NFT name",